adrien-gueret/jquery-connect/README.md

 }
 ```

-`myRenderFunction` will be fired at init and everytime _jquery-connect_ detects a change in the connected store.
+`myRenderFunction` will be fired at init and every time _jquery-connect_ detects a change in the connected store.

 ### About the store